-Setting aside the Moriori myth
+Fact or fiction?
+The truth about those Moriori myths

-By The Detail for RNZ
+By Emile Donovan RNZ, for The Detail

+For more than 100 years, New Zealanders have been fed a myth.

 The myth goes something like this: that once upon a time, Aotearoa was home to a race of people called the Moriori.
 That the Moriori were primitive, inferior folk.
 And that eventually, when Māori arrived on these shores, they massacred, ate, and completely wiped out the Moriori people.